dufferzafar/win-butler/README.md

   * Backup
   * Hotkeys - Bindings, On/Off

-* Ensure ManicTime and Networx are always running.

 * Auto-Commit every x minutes
-  * Similar to backup buddy.
+  * Similar to backup buddy

 * Screenshots
   * Upload any image via Traymenu
-  * Add Shift to upload in all
+  * Add Shift to upload in all hotkeys

 ## <a name="changelog"></a>Changelog